luciusmagn/magnusi.tech/posts/huoh.md

 That was it, then.
 The two made their way towards Valentine's flat.

-Neiro knocked on the door and in a moment, Valentin opened the door.
+Neiro knocked on the door and in a moment, Valentine opened the door.
 He was a black man, with dark-looking eyes, about the same height as Horus, slim but definitely fit.

 Neiro immediately hugged him.
 She was very cranky before, but now she was excited to see him.